santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/util/substitution.rst

 .. |prop data-representation| replace:: The representation of this datatype.

 .. |prop component-type| replace:: Whether this device is an ``actuator`` or ``sensor``

+.. |prop exchange-name| replace:: The name of the exchange that this port is a part of.